DmitriBogdanov/UTL/docs/module_parallel.md

 |   565.6% |                8.86 |              112.92 |    1.2% |     11.83 | `progschj/ThreadPool`
 ```

 **Scenario 2: Large tasks.** Submit `1000` tasks busy-waiting for `1000` to `3000` microseconds randomly.
 Since workload is large enough to overshadow the overhead of thread creation and scheduling, `std::async()` more-or-less catches up to the thread pools.
-This only becomes the case once average task duration is over a millisecond.
+This only becomes the case once the average task duration is over a millisecond.

 ```
 | relative |               ms/op |                op/s |    err% |     total | Large non-recursive tasks